 - Keep dangerous items out of reach.
 This is for your safety and your family member’s safety.

 - Provide simple explanations.
 To help calm your relative, you can provide a very simple explanation as to why the person doesn’t need to be afraid, but don’t argue.
 This may only upset your loved one more.

-- Try to distract him or her.
-You may be able to distract your relative by involving him or her in a pleasant activity.
+- Try to distract them.
+You may be able to distract your relative by involving them in a pleasant activity.